Google the words “Hard Water Treatment” and you’ll get a limitless amount of links to explore, but how do you know what really works best for you?

 Why a ban on salt-based softeners?

-In 2011 Cascadian water introduced the Next Generation in water treatment, our ICS (Integrated Cartridge Solutions™) system.
-You see, the ICS™ filters are manufactured with Polycor™ technology making salt packing, back washing, automatic systems, a thing of the past.
+In 2011 Cascadian water introduced the Next Generation in water treatment, our ICS (Integrated Cartridge Solutions™) systems.
+You see, the ICS filters are manufactured with Polycor™ technology making salt packing, back washing, automatic systems, a thing of the past.
 The core of our filters contain Polyhalt® a specialized polyphosphate.
 Natural Polyphosphates have been used by municipalities across the nation for 100 years to treat and protect water distribution lines and equipment.
 Polyphosphates are proven to help with hard water, staining, and problematic silica build-up.
+PolyHalt softens and treats water via the ion bond process.

-The ICS™ treatment system uses a small 4.5” x 20” housing that has a removable cartridge.
+The ICS treatment system uses a small 4.5” x 20” housing that has a removable cartridge.
 These systems are easy to install and maintain.
 A simple 10-minute filter change once a year will keep your water clean and tasting great.
 Even better still is there is no need for electricity or drains.
 These systems are fully self-contained and require very little space, making them truly one of the easiest, most affordable, lowest maintenance options for water treatment.
-For more information on the ICS™ treatment options visit us at www.cascadianwater.com and don’t worry, if you like packing salt and the traditional treatment methods…….we have those to.